whatwg/html/FAQ.md

 ### How do I specify the character encoding?

+Regardless of whether documents are delivered as text/html or with an XML media type, UTF-8 is the only conformant character encoding.

 For HTML, it is strongly recommended that you specify the encoding using the HTTP `Content-Type` header.
 If you are unable to [configure your server](http://www.w3.org/International/O-HTTP-charset) to send the correct headers, then you may use the `meta` element:

 ```html
 <meta charset="UTF-8">
 ```

-The following restrictions apply to character encoding declarations:
+In addition the following restrictions apply:

 * The character encoding name given must be the name of the character encoding used to serialize the file.
-* The value must be a [valid character encoding name](http://www.iana.org/assignments/character-sets), and must be the preferred name for that encoding.
 * The character encoding declaration must be serialized without the use of character references or character escapes of any kind.
 * The `meta` element used for this purpose must occur within the first 512 bytes of the file.
 It is considered good practice for this to be the first child of the `head` element so that it is as close to the beginning of the file as possible.

 Note that this `meta` element is different from HTML 4, though it is compatible with many browsers because of the way encoding detection has been implemented.

-For polyglot documents, which may be served as either HTML or XHTML, you may also include that in XHTML documents, but only if the encoding is UTF-8.

-To ease transition from HTML4 to the latest HTML specification, although the former is the recommended syntax, you may also use the following.
-(This does not apply to XHTML or polyglot documents)
+To ease transition from HTML4 to the current HTML specification, although the former is the recommended syntax, you may also use the following.
+(This does not apply to documents in the XML syntax):

 ```html
 <meta http-equiv="Content-Type" content="text/html; charset=UTF-8">
 ```

-In XHTML, XML rules for determining the character encoding apply.
-The meta element is never used for determining the encoding of an XHTML document (although it may appear in UTF-8 encoded XHTML documents).
-You should use either the HTTP `Content-Type` header or the XML declaration to specify the encoding.
+In documents delivered with an XML media type, XML rules for determining the character encoding declaration apply.
+The `meta` element is never used for determining the encoding of such documents; for those, you should use either the HTTP `Content-Type` header or the XML declaration to specify the encoding.

 ```html
 <?xml version="1.0" encoding="UTF-8"?>
 ```

-Otherwise, you must use the default of `UTF-8` or `UTF-16`.
-It is recommended that you use `UTF-8`.
+However, because documents which do not have an XML declaration that explicitly specifies an encoding are processed as UTF-8, it's not necessary for conforming documents to include an XML declaration to specify the encoding.

 ### What are the differences between HTML and XHTML?

 See the list of [differences between HTML and XHTML](https://wiki.whatwg.org/wiki/HTML_vs._XHTML#Differences_Between_HTML_and_XHTML) in the wiki.

-### What are best practices to be compatible with HTML DOM and XHTML DOM?
+### What are best practices to be compatible with HTML DOM and XML DOM?

-Though the intent is that HTML and XHTML can both produce identical DOMs, there still are some differences between working with an HTML DOM and an XHTML one.
+Though the intent is that documents delivered with a `text/html` media type and that documents delivered with an XML media type can both produce identical DOMs, there still are some differences between working with an HTML DOM and an XML DOM.

 Case sensitivity:

-* Whenever possible, avoid testing Element.tagName and Node.nodeName (or do toLowerCase() before testing).
+* Whenever possible, avoid testing `Element.tagName` and `Node.nodeName` (or do `toLowerCase()` before testing).

 Namespaces:

-* Use the namespace-aware version for creating elements: Document.createElementNS(ns, elementName)
+* Use the namespace-aware version for creating elements: `Document.createElementNS(ns, elementName)`.

-### Why does this new HTML spec legitimise tag soup?
+### Why does this current HTML spec legitimise tag soup?

 Actually it doesn't.
 This is a misconception that comes from the confusion between conformance requirements for documents, and the requirements for user agents.

 Due to the fundamental design principle of supporting existing content, the spec must define how to handle all HTML, regardless of whether documents are conforming or not.
-Therefore, the spec defines (or will define) precisely how to handle and recover from erroneous markup, much of which would be considered tag soup.
+Therefore, the spec defines precisely how to handle and recover from erroneous markup, much of which would be considered "tag soup".

-For example, the spec defines algorithms for dealing with syntax errors such as incorrectly nested tags, which will ensure that a well structured DOM tree can be produced.
+For example, the spec defines algorithms for dealing with syntax errors such as incorrectly-nested tags, which will ensure that a well-structured DOM tree can be produced.

-Defining that is essential for one day achieving interoperability between browsers and reducing the dependence upon reverse engineering each other.
+Defining that is essential for achieving interoperability between browsers and reducing the dependence upon browsers needing to reverse engineer each other's parsing behavior.

 However, the conformance requirements for authors are defined separately from the processing requirements.
 Just because browsers are required to handle erroneous content, it does not make such markup conforming.

-For example, user agents will be required to support the marquee element, but authors must not use the marquee element in conforming documents.
+For example, user agents are required to support processing of the `marquee` element, but authors must not use the `marquee` element in conforming documents.

 It is important to make the distinction between the rules that apply to user agents and the rules that apply to authors for producing conforming documents.
 They are completely orthogonal.